keltia/fetiche-rs/docs/DISTANCES.md

 ## List of calculations

+- when creating the view on the drone points, 2D and 3D distances between drone and operator are automatically calculated

-- for a given day or week or month do calculations for each site
+- for a given day or week or month do calculations for each site on a given day

-- for a site:
+- get all plane points with a 70nm BB around site
-  get all drone points, grouped by journey filter all ADS-B positions with a BB of 75nm around site
+- get all drone points, grouped by journey also in a 70nm BB around site

 - for a drone point:
   get all ADS-B positions with 3nm of said point +-2s out of the filtered list do calculation for plane/home/operator if any:
     * dist_3d(point_d, point_a)
-    * dist_3d(point_d, point_h)
-    * dist_3d(point_d, point_o)
       select minimum distance -> encounter

+an encounter is the (drone-plane-journey) tuple.

 - for an encounter:
   record encounter data: